macstadium/catalog/task/orka-full/0.1/README.md

 This `Task` is for utilizing a single macOS build agent in your [Orka environment](https://orkadocs.macstadium.com).

-This `Task` can replace the `orka-init`, `orka-deploy`, and `orka-teardown` modular tasks when your workflow works with a single macOS build agent.

 ## `orka-full`

 A `Task` that creates a VM template with the specified configuration, deploys a VM instance from it, and then cleans up the environment.
 All operations in this `Task` are performed against an Orka environment.